-Understanding the nature of such high energy emission from GRBs will provide important information about the nature of the central engine\citep{King_2005,2019EPJA...55..132F}, the mechanisms of jet formation\citep{M_sz_ros_1997,2015PhR...561....1K,Ruiz_2016}, particle acceleration and radiation\citep{1995PhRvL..75..386W,1997hecn.confE..16W}, the environment of burst’s progenitor\citep{2007NJPh....9...17L,2019EPJA...55..132F}, particularly for the prompt and early afterglow phases.
-Known to occur at cosmological distances\citep{1997hecn.confE..16W}, they can also serve as important probes of the extragalactic background light (EBL)\citep{2003AIPC..662..442H}, intergalactic magnetic fields (IGMF) \citep{Ichiki_2008,2011MNRAS.410.2741T}, and the fundamental nature of space-time\citep{Wei_2016}.
+Despite the progress that has been made, many basic questions about GRBs remain open.
+The observation of the VHE emission during the prompt phase of a GRB would be a great step forward in studying the nature of the central engine \citep{King_2005,2019EPJA...55..132F}, the mechanisms of jet formation \citep{M_sz_ros_1997,2015PhR...561....1K,Ruiz_2016}, the acceleration mechanisms of particles \citep{1995PhRvL..75..386W,1997hecn.confE..16W}, and the environment of the burst’s progenitor \citep{2007NJPh....9...17L,2019EPJA...55..132F}.
+Known to occur at cosmological distances \citep{1997hecn.confE..16W}, GRBs can also serve as important probes of the extragalactic background light (EBL), \citep{2003AIPC..662..442H}, intergalactic magnetic fields (IGMFs) \citep{Ichiki_2008,2011MNRAS.410.2741T}, and the fundamental nature of space--time \citep{Wei_2016}.